pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-Notice that if you change the order of the array values you need to remember to have a comma between each one with no comma at the end.
-This is kind of a pain when you change the order and need to remember to move the comma.
-To make this easier, people sometimes leave an extra comma at the end of the last array value; though some applications allow this, it's not part of the JSON spec, so use it at your own risk.
+> MIND THE COMMAS!
+There must be exactly one (1) comma between name/value pairs and array elements.
+It's really easy to misplace a comman in JSON, especially if you're copying and pasting.
+Some people like to leave an extra comma after the last name/value pair to make it easier to re-arrange things, but that's cheating; it's not part of the JSON standard and some applications won't accept it.

 ## Dates and other things